Oleksa Dovbush: Biography

-“When we came to the sheep and beat and pressed the shepherds, then they told us.”
+When we came to the sheep and beat and pressed the shepherds, then they told us.

-In an especially brutal act Dovbush targeted his fellow Hutsul, who shared his Orthodox faith, Didushko.
+In an especially brutal act Dovbush targeted his fellow Hutsul, who shared his Eastern Rite Christian faith, Didushko.
 Didushko was a prosperous landowner and served as the starosta of Długopole on the Bilyi Cheremosh.
 One day, Dovbush’s men requested that he provide some cheese.
 Didushko refused proudly and even offered a golden hat to anyone who could capture Dovbush.

 Offended by this, Oleksa soon appeared at the landowner’s estate.
 The bands assaulted his servants, and Didushko’s son Ivan was struck so hard on the head with an axe that he did not regain consciousness for an hour.
 The property was extensive, and finding Didushko proved difficult.
 The servants remained silent, resisting even physical punishment.
 He was respected in the village as a generous and fair man, so nobody wanted to betray him.
 Eventually, the avengers beat a maid who revealed that Didushko was on the pasture, shearing sheep.
 He was brought to his hut, where Dovbush was waiting.
 Semen Woloshchuk, a hired man, later recounted their final exchange:

 “Are you here, Master Didu?
 I sent you a knife so you could give me some cheese, and you said you would hand my head over to Stanisławów!”

 Dovbush struck Didushko in the chest with an axe, saying: “Do you recognize me, Oleksa?
 Here, take my head!
 You went around many villages telling people to try to hunt me down and promised them a golden hat for catching me.”

-A second blow felled Diduszko, killing him.
+A second blow felled Didushko, killing him.
 Still unsatisfied, Dovbush decapitated the Hutsul and took the head with him, then set fire to the hut containing the body.

-In 1744, Dovbush raided the estate of Colonel Zołotnicki, according to historian Antin Petrushevych in “General Galician-Ruthenian Chronicle from 1700 to the End of August 1772”, Dovbush set the colonel’s hands on fire, he also threw hot embers from the fire into his armpits, and then brutally murdered the colonel along with his wife Zofia and their son.
+In 1744, Dovbush raided the estate of Colonel Zołotnicki, according to historian Antin Petrushevych in “General Galician-Ruthenian Chronicle from 1700 to the End of August 1772”, Dovbush set the colonel’s hands on fire, he also threw hot embers from the fire into his armpits, and then brutally murdered the colonel along with his wife, Zofia, and their son.

 Dovbush’s greatest achievement was the capture of Bohorodchany Castle.
 According to the inspection report of the ransacked Bohorodchany castle dated August 25, 1744, the events unfolded as follows: